yangzhoucoco/Demographic-Groups-with-Stronger-Biden-Support-in-the-Election-Races/README.md

-# Political-support-in-the-United-States
+# "Demographic Groups with Stronger Biden Support in the Election Races
 ## Paper Overview
-This GitHub reposittory contains all files for *Political Support in the United States*.
+This GitHub reposittory contains all files for *"Demographic Groups with Stronger Biden Support in the Election Races*, which gives the insight on what races were more likely to support Biden in the 2020 US Presidential Election.

 The dataset that used in the paper can be found at: https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/PR4L8P